OpenLightingProject/ja-rule/tools/README.md

 ## flash_hex.sh

-This automates the running hex2dfu and dfu-util -D above.
+This provides a single-tool to run hex2dfu and dfu-util -D above.

 ## uid2dfu

-The Ja Rule bootloader provides a DFU interface to writing the device's RDM UID.
+The Ja Rule bootloader provides a DFU interface for writing the device's RDM UID.
 The uid2dfu tool will create a .dfu image containing a UID:

 ````